Twenty two years after his death, we pay homage to the most influential rapper of all-time. The man who inspired millions and changed hip-hop forever.

 2Pac had a God-given talent and a larger-than-life personality that transcended music, but behind his charisma and intelligence, he seemed to be fueled by a feverish anger that festered deep inside of his psyche.
 His passion gradually gave way to rage, and it was further instilled by his increasingly militant mindset following this first shooting — he spiraled downward a lethal trajectory riddled with paranoia and madness, inevitably leading to his violent demise.

 When it comes to music, pain often goes hand in hand with inspiration, so some of 2Pac’s best work was born out of these turbulent years.

 He worked as if he knew his time here was limited, and his music was a reflection of that fatalistic urgency; themes of death, deception, and murder proved to be eerily prophetic, especially when coupled with his manic delivery.
 But his work wasn’t confined to these sentiments — when it comes to versatility, 2Pac was unrivaled in that regard.
 He had an uncanny ability to map out the infinite nuances of the human condition through his rhymes, and he did so with wisdom, humility, and conviction.
 We did also get the spiteful, arrogant, and violent side, but that was the beauty of it.
-Although sometimes to a fault, 2Pac embraced the duality of life that a lot of us are afraid to confront about ourselves, and he did it with a fearlessness that was contagious.
+Although sometimes to a fault, 2Pac embraced the duality of life that a lot of us are afraid to confront, and he did it with a fearlessness that was contagious.

 2Pac’s third studio album, Me Against the World (1995), reached number 1 on the Billboard charts while he was still behind bars.
 His first single, “Dear Mama”, was a moving tribute to Afeni Shakur, and to this day, remains the quintessential rap anthem for the celebration of motherhood.
 It was added to the National Recording Registry of Congress in 2010.